ClickHouse/ClickHouse/docs/en/operations/access_rights.md

 ## ZooKeeper Authenticaton {#zookeeper-authentification}

-When you use [replication](table_engines/replication.md), ClickHouse stores replica's meta information in a ZooKeeper infrastructure.
-For more safety, set up authentification for ZooKeeper.
+When you use [replication](table_engines/replication.md), ClickHouse stores replica's meta information in a ZooKeeper cluster.
+It is recommended to set up ZooKeeper authentification for security reasons.

 ClickHouse supports the `digest` [ACL scheme](https://zookeeper.apache.org/doc/current/zookeeperProgrammers.html#sc_ZooKeeperAccessControl) of the ZooKeeper security subsystem.
 The [zookeeper](server_settings/settings.md#server-settings_zookeeper) server configuration section allows setting up the username and password required for authenticating on the ZooKeeper server.